lincolnyouree/Yellow-Slotmachine/README.md

 * As a user, I should see confetti and a winning message when I win a spin.

 ## Stretch Goals:
-* Increase and decrease bet amount.
+* Allow user to increase and decrease bet amount.
-* Allow user to choose theme.
 * Spinning reels.
-* Time out function to make slots appear in sequential order.
-* Asynchronous timer to make slots appear at different increments.
+* Additional winning combinations.
 * Mobile responsiveness.